Rhian/policies/DevelopmentSecurity.md

 ## Logging

 - Do not log any sensitive user data without first performing both a risk assessment and a legitimate interest assessment, verified by the company DPO.
-Ideally all such decisions should be documented.
+All such communications should take place over email, where they are documented and can be proven as such.
 - Error messages containing stack traces or data dumps must **never** be revealed to a external user.
 This includes circumstances where one is debugging, guinea pigging, demonstrating, or screenshotting.

 ## Communication